Melapress/wp-security-audit-log/readme.txt

 * Better manage & organize your WordPress site
 * Easily spot suspicious behavior before there are security problems.

-[WP Security Audit Log](https://www.wpsecurityauditlog.com/?utm_source=wordpress.org&utm_medium=referral&utm_campaign=WSAL&utm_content=plugin+repos+description) is the most comprehensive real time user activity and monitoring log plugin.
+[WP Activity Log](https://www.wpsecurityauditlog.com/?utm_source=wordpress.org&utm_medium=referral&utm_campaign=WSAL&utm_content=plugin+repos+description) is the most comprehensive real time user activity and monitoring log plugin.
 It helps thousands of WordPress administrators and security professionals keep an eye on what is happening on their websites.
 It is also the most highly rated WordPress activity log plugin and have been featured on popular sites such as GoDaddy, ManageWP, Pagely, Shout Me Loud and WPKube.

 [youtube https://www.youtube.com/watch?v=1nopATCS-CQ]